 Views are built via a handy interface by choosing which data you want to display on your website, and how.
 The tool makes a query to your website’s database to fetch the necessary data and displays it according to the criteria you specify.
 In this way, you can display a page with your latest articles, create an image slideshow, build an interactive map, show a block with related content, and so much more.

-Views, together with its assistant Views UI (the Views builder user interface), are Drupal modules that were previously contributed modules, but became part of the Drupal core with the release of Drupal 8 in 2015.
-The Views module is the “engine” of data handling while the Views UI module provides you with the interface for creating and editing your content listings.
+Views, together with its assistant Views UI (the Views builder user interface), are Drupal modules that were previously contributed modules.
+But they became part of the Drupal core with the release of Drupal 8 in 2015.
+The Views module is the “engine” of data handling.
+The Views UI module provides you with the interface for creating and editing your content listings.

 Despite its content listing mission, the tool is not exactly meant for every content editor to play with.
-It’s preferable that it is handled by a tech-savvy person with a good understanding of Drupal structure and concepts — ideally, a site builder or a developer.
+It’s preferable that it is handled by a tech-savvy person with a good understanding of Drupal structure and concepts.
+Ideally, it should be a site builder or a developer.
 The content listing capabilities of Views are really unlimited, with even the most complex scenarios possible.
 Let’s move on to reviewing at least the most standard ones.

 How to work with Drupal Views: key concepts and settings

-We will now show you the most important Views concepts in the order they are often applied and with helpful directions so this section can also be used as a step-by-step guide to using Drupal Views.
+We will now show you the most important Views concepts in the order they are often applied.
+We will share helpful directions so this section can also be used as a step-by-step guide to using Drupal Views.

 What data to display: content, users, comments, and more